Model-Based Reinforcement Learning for Offline Zero-Sum Markov Games: Introduction

 The objective of this paper is to design a sample-efficient offline RL algorithm for learning Nash equilibria in two-player zero-sum Markov games, ideally breaking the curse of multiple agents.
 Focusing on $\gamma$-discounted infinite-horizon MGs, we propose a model-based paradigm --- called VI-LCB-Game --- that is capable of learning an $\varepsilon$-approximate Nash equilibrium with sample complexity

 where $C_{\mathsf{clipped}}^{\star}$ is the so-called ``clipped unilateral concentrability coefficient'' (to be formalized in Assumption~\ref{assumption:uniliteral}) and always satisfies $C_{\mathsf{clipped}}^{\star}\leq C^{\star}$.
-Our result strengthens prior theory in \citet{cui2022offline} by a factor of $\min\{A,B\}$ (if we view the horizon length $H$ in finite-horizon MGs and the effective horizon $\frac{1}{1-\gamma}$ in the infinite-horizon counterpart as equivalent).
+Our result strengthens prior theory in \citet{cui2022offline} by a factor of $\min\{A,B\}$ (if we view the horizon length $H$ in finite-horizon MGs and the effective horizon $\frac{1}{1-\gamma}$ in the infinite-horizon counterpart as equivalence).
 To demonstrate that this bound is essentially un-improvable, we develop a matching minimax lower bound (up to some logarithmic factor), thus settling this problem.
 Our algorithm is a pessimistic variant of value iteration with carefully designed Bernstein-style penalties, which requires neither sample splitting nor sophisticated schemes like reference-advantage decomposition.
 The fact that our sample complexity result holds for the full $\varepsilon$-range (i.e., any $\varepsilon\in\big(0,\frac{1}{1-\gamma}\big]$) unveils that sample efficiency is achieved without incurring any burn-in cost.

-Finally, while finalizing the current paper, we became aware of an independent study \citet{cui2022provably} (posted to arXiv on June 1, 2022) that also manages to overcome the curse of multiple agents, which we shall elaborate on towards the end of Section~\ref{sec:Algorithm-and-main}.
+Finally, while finalizing the current paper, we became aware of an independent study \citet{cui2022provably} (posted to arXiv on June 1, 2022) that also manages to overcome the curse of multiple agents in two-player zero-sum Markov game, which we shall elaborate on towards the end of Section~\ref{sec:Algorithm-and-main}.

 \paragraph{Notation. }

 Before proceeding, let us introduce several notation that will be used throughout.
 With slight abuse of notation, we shall use $P$ to denote a probability transition kernel and the associated probability transition matrix exchangeably.
 We also use the notation $\mu$ exchangeably for a probability distribution and its associated probability vector (and we often do not specify whether $\mu$ is a row vector or column vector as long as it is clear from the context).
 For any two vectors $x=[x_{i}]_{i=1}^{n}$ and $y=[y_{i}]_{i=1}^{n}$, we use $x\circ y=[x_{i}y_{i}]_{i=1}^{n}$ to denote their Hadamard product, and we also define $x^{2}=[x_{i}^{2}]_{i=1}^{n}$ in an entrywise fashion.
 For a finite set $\mathcal{S}=\{1,\cdots,S\}$, we let $\Delta(\mathcal{S})\coloneqq\big\{ x\in\mathbb{R}^{S}\mid1^{\top}x=1,x\geq0\big\}$ represent the probability simplex over the set $\mathcal{S}$.